Nomen im Deutschen – Erklärungen und Beispiele

 - In a great number of cases, German nouns in their dative and accusative forms do not take declension.

 Finally, we reached a rather funny part of German nouns – the compound nouns!
-This kind of German nouns can actually be compound in unlimited numbers.
+German compound nouns can actually consist of an unlimited number of nouns or roots.
 Due to this fact, surrealistically-long nouns can be created.
-Here are some examples I found on Wikipedia:
+Here are some examples to be found in Wikipedia:

 “Rinderkennzeichnungs- und Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz”

 – which basically means “Cattle Marking and Beef Labelling Supervision Duties Delegation Law”, i.e. the name of a law established in the state of Mecklenburg-Vorpommern in the year 1999.

 Another, though really well-known, compound noun is:

 Donaudampfschifffahrtsgesellschaft, which means “Danube Steamboat Shipping Company”.
 That’s a company that really existed in the year 1829.

 Well, some explanation of compound nouns:

 Compared to the English language, German compound nouns are always written in one single word.
-In addition, we have a grammatical phenomenon: the so-called “Fugen-s”.
+In addition, we have a grammatical phenomenon: the so-called “Fugen-s”, which comes in between the nouns.

-Here, many compound nouns develop an “s” between their actual stem-nouns, although there should not be one originally.
+Here, many compound nouns develop an “s” between their actual stem nouns, although there should not be one originally.
 Sometimes, it’s their genitive “s”, but in many cases, the “Fugen-s” develops in German nouns that don’t have a genitive “s”.
 Of course, the “Fugen-s” in German nouns is not always necessary, nevertheless, there are many words that do not work without it.
-Here are some examples I found here:
+Here are some examples (taken from here):

 - Hochzeitskleid – wedding dress